Zaman8/HPTpong/README.md

 # HPTpong
-Pong game for HPT, to teach basic unity API, and basick gaming programming
+Pong game for HPT, to teach basic unity API, and basic game programming